yzx9/nix-config/README.md

 ```sh
 sudo log show --last boot --predicate "process == 'launchd' AND composedMessage CONTAINS 'org.nixos.xray'"
 ```

-#### Uninstalled apps in Launchpad

-To remove the uninstalled APPs icon from Launchpad:

-1. Run command: `sudo nix store gc --debug && sudo nix-collect-garbage --delete-old`
-2. Click on the uninstalled APP's icon in Launchpad, it will show a question mark
-3. If the app starts normally, right click on the running app's icon in Dock, select "Options" -> "Show in Finder" and delete it
-4. Hold down the Option key, a `x` button will appear on the icon, click it to remove the icon

 #### Remove old version entries from Finder